-It’s common for Dr. Samuel Pearl’s Mountain View breast augmentation and tummy tuck candidates to be worried about the surgical recovery period: specifically, what it entails, and whether they will be uncomfortable while healing from surgery.
-Certain individuals even postpone or avoid having breast or tummy tuck surgery because they are nervous about pain or discomfort during recovery.
+It’s common for Mountain View plastic surgeon Dr. Samuel Pearl’s breast augmentation and tummy tuck candidates to be worried about the surgical recovery period: specifically, what it entails, and whether they will be uncomfortable while healing from surgery.
+Certain individuals even postpone or avoid having breast augmentation or tummy tuck surgery because they are nervous about pain or discomfort during recovery.

 Traditionally, the first three days after surgery are the most challenging and uncomfortable.
 Patients typically manage pain with intravenous or oral narcotics, which can have a highly sedative effect, hamper range of motion and cause uncomfortable gastrointestinal, genitourinary and respiratory side effects.